Do cheat codes disable trophies: No cheats available.

 Player 1 (bcks007) picked Host Public Game.
 It brought me to the same exact screen as online mode, where you can jump into your game, i guess before the other person is ready or just wait there.(I waited there)

-Player 2 (snowballtheninja) selected Join Game It found bcks007 in about 1-3 seconds, very fast.
-Trophy popped in the waiting room.
+Player 2 (snowballtheninja) selected Join Game.
+It found bcks007 in about 1-3 seconds, very fast.
+The trophy popped in the waiting room.
 I didn't even need to go into the level to earn it.

 Credit to bcks007 and snowballtheninja for discovering this.